📅 Last Updated: January 26, 2026 | New startups added weekly

 - Investor pitch deck (15-20 slides covering problem, solution, traction, market, team, financials)

-- Executive summary (2-page overview)
+- Executive summary (2-page overview that can stand alone)

 - Virtual data room with all due diligence materials organized

-- Financial model showing use of funds and milestones
+- Financial model showing use of funds and milestones with sensitivity analysis

 Team & Governance

-- Board structure planned for post-funding
+- Board structure planned for post-funding with appropriate governance

-- Option pool sized appropriately (typically 10-15%)
+- Option pool sized appropriately (typically 10-15%) to attract senior talent

 FAQs About Series A Funding